Lae-Alfheim/open.sh/README.md

 - option to start and login through ftp
 - update option in open.sh window
-- auto update, open.sh, from github, ask if whant to update, and presents the user with tree options, summary, witch would then give you a summary then two options, update or do not update
+- auto update, open.sh, from github, ask if whant to update, and presents the user with two options, summary, and no
+- define in config whether to ask to update or not
+- summary of updates, would then give you a summary then two options, update or do not update
 - auto update settings for server.sh,
 store them in main computers config